danieldeer/heatertips/content/_index.md

 ---

 Welcome to your **#1 resource for space heaters, air conditioners, purifiers, and energy-saving tips**!
-Whether you’re trying to warm up a cold room, cool your garage, purify the air, or cut electricity costs—**we’ve got you covered**.
-Below you’ll find hand-picked guides, in-depth comparisons, and DIY fixes that actually work.
+Whether you’re trying to warm up a cold room, cool your garage, purify the air, or cut electricity costs - **I’ve got you covered**.
+Below you’ll find a couple of hand-picked guides to start with!

+On HeaterTips, you get **honest, cost-effective, and technically solid recommendations** on heating and cooling your home!

+Everything you read on this page is backed by my **own experiments** which I perform in my **home lab**, studies, and my own experience using heaters, air conditioners, and air purifiers.

+I don't care about product brands, marketing, design, and all of that stuff.
+I simply recommend what works.

 ---

 ## 🏆 Recommended Products

-**Struggling to choose the right appliance?** These expert recommendations help you get the best value for your money:
+**Struggling to choose the right appliance?** Here are my go-to product recommendations:

 - 🔥 [Best Oil-filled Radiators](/recommended-products/oil-filled-radiator/)
 - 🌞 [Best Infrared Heaters](/recommended-products/best-infrared-heater/)